 Notwithstanding our proven commitment to advancing energy efficiency and our long-standing support of DOE’s efficiency actions, SoCalGas must oppose this rulemaking on behalf of our nearly 21 million customers.
 Our customers rely on us to assess all actions taken on their behalf and our analyses indicate that most of our customers would suffer a “Net Cost” under this rule rather than a “Net Benefit”.
 We understand that the DOE does not consider State by State analysis in their rulemakings but the negative impact to Southern California customers is real and burdensome enough to warrant our full opposition to this rule.

-SoCalGas, working with Negawatt and Gas technology Institute (GTI), reviewed the Technical Support Document (TSD) and evaluated the underlying inputs, assumptions and methods of DOE’s life cycle cost (LCC) analysis and also filtered the data by region (California and Southern California).
-A summary of the findings below demonstrates the negative impact to our customers at a high level.
+SoCalGas, working with Negawatt and Gas Technology Institute (GTI), reviewed the Technical Support Document (TSD) and evaluated the underlying inputs, assumptions and methods of DOE’s life cycle cost (LCC) analysis and also filtered the data by region (California and Southern California).
+The summary of the findings below demonstrates the negative net impact to our customers.
 In addition, for more detailed explanation, both reports are attached.

 SUMMARY OF FINDINGS BY ISSUE:

-General Observations:
+Public Policy (Regulation, Environmental, Low Income Consumers)

+Government intervention is unnecessary.
 The condensing furnace market has moved substantially toward the proposed 92% AFUE level without it being mandated by the standard.
-The chart below shows that more than 50 percent of gas furnaces on the national market are already above 90% AFUE, 42 percent of which are above 92% AFUE (U.S. Energy Information Administration, Proposed efficiency standards may eliminate noncondensing gas furnaces, 2015):
+The chart below shows that more than 50 percent of gas furnaces on the national market are already above 90% AFUE, 42 percent of which are above 92% AFUE (U.S. Energy Information Administration, Proposed efficiency standards may eliminate noncondensing gas furnaces, 2015).
+These data support the position that the standard is simply not needed.
+Simply put, where the higher efficiencies make economic sense, they are already being adopted by consumers.

 Figure 1: Commented distribution of residential gas furnaces by efficiency

-These data support the position that the standard is simply not needed.
-Where the higher efficiencies make economic sense, they are already being adopted by consumers.
-Government intervention is unnecessary.

 The increased costs of moving to a 92% AFUE minimum efficiency gas furnace from the current industry standard of 80% AFUE, particularly in the retrofit market where the switch from non-condensing to condensing furnaces require changing the flue and providing a condensate drain, make fuel-switching (using split-system or mini-split heat